afkaf/Python-GVAS-JSON-Converter/README.md

 path_to_find = [{"name": "RankedWeapons"}, "value", 0, {'name': 'Rank'}]
 ```

-An usage example for all of these functions can be seen in [Example.py](Example.py).
+A usage example for all of these functions can be seen in [Example.py](Example.py).
 You can simply download the zip file, extract it, and run the example.

 ---